nathanph/ms-thesis/3-background/0-governance/governance.md

 Governance
 ==========
 A **government** is the means through which a community is managed.
-Governments are might be best grouped by three attributes: those in power, those whose elect, and the distribution of responsibility among those in power.
+Governments might be best grouped by three attributes: those in power, those whose elect, and the distribution of responsibility among those in power.

 Those in power: